-Note: The poll is now closed.
-Thanks to all of you who voted, and you can see the final result here.
-Well, the time has come to vote for the best sci-fi movie never made from the list of 50 heavyweight contenders nominated by you, our beloved readers.
-Before getting down to it, we'd like to point out that we're fully aware a …
+Note: This poll is now closed.
+Thanks to all of you who voted.
+You can see the final result below...
+Poll Results Well, the time has come to vote for the best sci-fi movie never made from the list of 50 heavyweight contenders nominated by you, our beloved readers.
+Before getting down to it, we'd like to point out that we're …

 No ALL button?